 • Cornbread Mix: I use a box of Jiffy Corn Muffin Mix as the base.
-If you don’t have Jiffy Mix you can make your own.
+If you don’t have Jiffy Mix, you can make your own homemade version.

-• Butter: I use salted butter; if using unsalted, add extra salt to the recipe.
+• Butter: I use salted butter; if using unsalted, add a bit of extra salt to the recipe.

 Variations